crcn/tandem-old/README.md

 ### Installation

 You'll need to build Tandem locally in order to run it.
-Check out the [Getting Started](./docs/development/getting-started.md) development on how to do this.
+Check out the [Getting Started](./docs/development/getting-started.md) development page on how to do this.

 ### Links